 Kanakakkunnu Palace- A Historical marvel waiting to be explored

-The gigantic Palace is said to be constructed by Sree Moolam Thirunal, a ruling Maharajah of Travancore- an Indian Kingdom back in 1885.
+The gigantic kanakakunnu palace is said to be constructed by Sree Moolam Thirunal, a ruling Maharajah of Travancore- the Indian Kingdom back in 1885.
 This palace was used for the purpose of entertaining guests and serve them non-vegetarian food.
 If you want to know more about this place, you can read books on Kanakakkunnu Palace history in Malayalam

 Kanakakunnu Palace is Victorian-era Architectural Marvel